Skip to main content

 Your dishwasher drains into the same plumbing as your kitchen sink.
 Two things on that path cause trouble.

-If you have a garbage disposal, the dishwasher hose usually connects to it.
-New disposals ship with a knockout plug in that inlet.
-If a recent install skipped removing the plug, the dishwasher has nowhere to drain.
-Run the disposal to clear any food packed at the connection, then check whether water moves.
+If you have a garbage disposal, the dishwasher hose connects to it.
+New disposals ship with a knockout plug in that inlet; if a recent install left it in, the dishwasher has nowhere to drain.
+Run the disposal to clear any food packed at the connection, then see whether water moves.

 The air gap is the small chrome cylinder on the back edge of the sink, next to the faucet.
-It stops dirty sink water from siphoning back into the dishwasher.
 Pop the cap off, unscrew the cover, and look for sludge inside.
 Clean it out.
 A clogged air gap will leave water in the tub and sometimes spit it onto the counter.

 When to call ADRIUM